 FOCUS ON LIFESTYLE

 I’m Simon Markx, your prospective coach.
 I live alone in the beautiful Jordaan neighbourhood of Amsterdam, where I was born and raised.
-I’m thirty-nine years old.
+I’m forty-one years old.

 Let’s get straight to the point, typical Dutch style!
 The reason you’re here, after all, is to learn about my coaching style and expertise, and see if I am the right coach for you.
 My approach to coaching is to serve you by leading you.
 I empower others to determine, together, the necessary steps to take in order to be their best possible selves.
 I have a teleological outlook on life; as a coach therefore I am focused on your objectives and personal potential.
 This is what drives me.
 Additionally, I have a great sense of humour, which I believe is just as important as the ability to be serious when necessary.
 I want you to feel comfortable with me, to be open and share freely, and together we can create a journey that enables you to achieve the best possible goals.
 It almost goes without saying here, but English speakers are naturally more than welcome in my practice.